jmeneghini/PyCALQ/README.md

 - omit - (list) list of channels to omit.
 Can be of form "psq=0" for all channels of momentum = 0, and "isosinglet S=0 E PSQ=3" for a given channel.
 Ignored if 'only' input is present.
 - omit_operators - (list) list of operators to omit from their channel's pivot
+- only_operators - (list) list of operators to include in their channel's pivot (all others omitted).
+Mutually exclusive with omit_operators
 - precompute - (bool) Specifies whether the bootstrap samples should be precomputed (within sigmond)
 - rotate_by_samplings - (bool) if true, generates samples and the rotates by samples.
 If false, rotates by bins
 - used_averaged_bins - (bool) if true, if the program must search the project directory for averaged data, then